Telehealth & Telemedicine

 Our secure platform is HIPAA compliant to protect patient privacy and confidentiality.
 Telehealth appointments can be done from the comfort of your home, in our offices, or any location deemed appropriate by the patient and our providers.
 The platform is incredibly simple to use and only needs an internet enabled smartphone or computer, no downloads required.

-How can I make a Telehelth appointment?
+How can I make a Telehealth appointment?

 To make scheduling a telehealth appointment simple, we offer various options: call your local Path office or use our contact forms on the individual clinic pages.